dirkleas/miditoyz/help.md

-  info     Show current miditoyz settings. init     Generate a new music collection from a source directory into a... panic    Send MIDI panic to turn off any hung notes. query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... verify   Verify MIDI song file can be processed with mido and music21...
+  info     Show current miditoyz settings. init     Generate a new music collection from a source directory into a... panic    Send MIDI panic to turn off any hung notes. query    Query a song list from your catalog for later streaming with... raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... verify   Verify MIDI song file can be processed with mido and music21...